Convex Programming Based Spectral Clustering: Introduction

 \subsection{Our Contributions}

-We present a spectral clustering algorithm that uses convex programming in the grouping stage.
-The purpose of this study is to examine the performance from theoretical and practical perspectives.
-The concept behind the algorithm design lies in the following observations.
-The nodes with the largest degree in each cluster in a graph may be found by computing an enclosing ellipsoid for embedded nodes in real space, and the clusters may be identified by using those nodes.
-We call the algorithm ELLI, since an ellipsoid plays an important role in it.
-The details are given in Algorithm \ref{Alg: ELLI} of Section \ref{Subsec: ELLI}.
-It should be noted that the computation of an enclosing ellipsoid for a set of points is formulated as a convex programming problem, and efficient algorithms are available for solving it.
-The main contributions of this study are twofold.
+We present a spectral clustering algorithm that uses convex programming in the grouping stage and call the algorithm ELLI since an ellipsoid plays an important role in it.
+This is built on an extension of the structure theorem shown in \cite{Miz20}.
+The theorem was originally developed by Peng et al.\ \cite{Pen17} and it was later extended in \cite{Miz20}.
+It implies that, if a graph is well-clustered, then, the nodes with the largest degree in each cluster can be found by computing an enclosing ellipsoid for the nodes embedded in real space, and the clusters can be identified by using those nodes.
+ELLI is designed on the basis of this observation.
+We examine the performance of ELLI from theoretical and practical perspectives.
+The main contributions of this study are summarized as follows.

-\begin{itemize} \item The first contribution is to provide a theoretical analysis of the clustering performance of ELLI.
-We show in Theorem \ref{Theo: performance on cond prob} that, if $\Upsilon_G(k)$ exceeds some threshold, ELLI returns an optimal $k$-way partition for a conductance problem.
-In contrast to this, no matter how large $\Upsilon_G$ is, the result of Peng et al.\ does not ensure that KSC does so.
-Hence, it turns out that ELLI has a theoretical advantage over KSC.
-Theorem \ref{Theo: performance on cond prob} is a consequence of Theorems \ref{Theo: error bound on cond prob}, \ref{Theo: finding cluster representatives} and \ref{Theo: cluster extraction}.
-We extend the structure theorem developed by Peng et al.\ in \cite{Pen17}, i.e., prove Theorem \ref{Theo: error bound on cond prob}.
-We show that the observations we mentioned above are valid, by proving Theorems \ref{Theo: finding cluster representatives} and \ref{Theo: cluster extraction}.
-Shi and Malik formulated the clustering task on a graph in terms of a normalized cut problem in \cite{Shi00}.
-The formulation has a close connection to the conductance problem.
-We show in Theorem \ref{Theo: performance on NC prob} that a similar result as Theorem \ref{Theo: performance on cond prob} holds for the normalized cut problem.
+\begin{itemize} \item We provide a theoretical analysis of the clustering performance of ELLI.
+In Section \ref{Subsec: results of performance analysis}, we show in Theorem \ref{Theo: main result} that, if $\Upsilon$ exceeds some threshold, ELLI returns an optimal $k$-way partition of a graph.
+In contrast to this, no matter how large $\Upsilon$ is, the result of Peng et al.\ does not ensure that KSC does so.
+As we saw above, the threshold of Peng et al.\ for KSC depends on only $k$, while our threshold for ELLI depends on a graph as well as $k$.
+Thus, in Corollary \ref{Coro: obtained from main result}, we rewrite our threshold using only $k$ and examine how large it can be.